netdata/netdata/docs/getting-started.md

 Thanks for installing Netdata!
 In this guide, we'll quickly walk you through the first steps you should take after getting Netdata installed.

-Netdata can collect thousands of metrics in real-time without any configuration but there are a few things you can do, like extending the history, to make Netdata work best for your particular needs.
+Netdata can collect thousands of metrics in real-time without any configuration, but there are a few things you can do, like extending the history, to make Netdata work best for your particular needs.

 > If you haven't installed Netdata yet, visit the [installation instructions](../packaging/installer) for details,